 This course surveys the many factors and considerations that pertain to the role of the individual firm in the free enterprise and market system.
 The survey includes techniques for analyzing industries, price elasticity, as well as business and economic cycles as follows: movements of interest rates, GNP growth, and economic indicators.
-Prerequisite: BUS 218 or BUS 313
+Prerequisite: BUS 217 or 218.